 \model tended to underestimate the variance of tree length compared to BEAST, while VBPI tended to overestimate.
-In addition, the reinforce and reparameterization gradient estimates result in variational distributions with higher tree log-likelihoods on average, while VBPI and our \model with VIMCO tend to produce trees with more variable log-likelihood values.
-Again, this behaviour is consistent with the idea that the multi-sample ELBO tends to produce mode-covering variational distributions. \model converged quickly on DS1 because the parameters were initialized in a region of high ELBO.
-However, convergence was slower for the COVID-19 dataset, and the parameters were initialized with low ELBO.
-This may be because the optimization was caught in relatively flat regions of the parameter space.
-This highlights the need for intelligent parameter initializations or annealing schedules.
+In addition, the reinforce and reparameterization gradient estimates result in variational distributions with higher tree log-likelihoods on average, while VBPI and our \model with VIMCO tended to produce trees with more variable log-likelihood values.
+Again, this is likely because the multi-sample ELBO results in mode-covering behaviour.

+\model converged quickly on DS1 because its parameters were initialized in a region of high ELBO, while \model converged slower for the COVID-19 dataset since its parameters were initialized in a region of low ELBO.
+The optimization may have been caught in relatively flat regions of the parameter space, highlighting the need for intelligent parameter initializations or annealing schedules.